thombashi/python-lib-project-template/README.rst

    :depth: 2

-Python lib project template: getting started
+Python library project template: getting started
 =========================================================
 - Click ``[Use this template]`` button to create a new repository
 - Replace ``project_name`` within the repository to an arbitrary name